willcl-ark/lnproxy/README.md

     source .venv/bin/activate.fish  # fish shell
     pip install -r requirements.txt

+Next we add our goTenna SDK token and ONION_TOOL path to the config file:

+    vim lnproxy/config.py
+    # add sdk_token in goTenna section
+    # modify ONION_TOOL path as appropriate

 ### (Optional) Fish shell installation

-IN my C-Lightning branch I have added to the contrib startup scripts a fish shell derivation which provides a lot of extra helper functions for testing lnproxy.
+In my C-Lightning branch I have added to the contrib startup scripts a fish shell derivation which provides a lot of extra helper functions for testing lnproxy.
 You can, and I recommend, installing fish shell (no need to make it your default shell, yet!) so that you can use them.

 On macOS, this is as easy as